surma/surma.dev/content/things/rust-to-webassembly.md

 We are reaching the point of diminishing returns, but there is a way we can do better: Don’t even bother with the `PanicInfo` struct and just hard abort on panic.
 Kill everything once something goes wrong.
 This behavior is not the default as it prevents any kind of diagnostic output and is therefore behind a feature flag called `panic_immediate_abort`.
 This means we have to re-compile `core` to enable it.
 Luckily, this is actually easier (and faster!) than it sounds, but is somewhat irritatingly called [build-std].
 Even worse, this feature is unstable, which means we need to dip into Nightly Rust!

+> **Note:** At the time of writing, Rust Stable is 1.67 and Nightly is Rust 1.69. nice.

 Installing Rust Nightly and the std source code is quite easy if you use [rustup]:

 ```